mh4ck-Thales/rust-sdk/README.md

           the API or its implementation has not been properly verified yet.
           Therefore, **Do not use in production!**

-# Prequisites
+# Prerequisites

 ## Bulding Keystone

-The Rust SDK can be used with Keystone enclave.
-Use either custom version or upstream Keystone.
-The custom version contains few patches that have not yet been merged to the upstream (e.g., support for the StarFive VisionFive2 development board).
-The code has been tested with QEMU and StarFive VisionFive2 development board.
+The Rust SDK is compatible with the Keystone enclave.
+You can use either the upstream Keystone version or a custom fork.
+The custom version includes patches that are not yet merged into the upstream repository.
+For example, support for the StarFive VisionFive2 development board.
+This setup has been tested with both QEMU and the StarFive VisionFive2 board.

 ### Custom Keystone repository